David Starkey: Other comments on race and British culture

 unduly promoted her and her work.

-In January 2015, Starkey was criticised after calling political journalist Mehdi Hasan "Ahmed" and saying that "nothing important" had been written in Arabic for 500 years.
-He was also criticised for appearing to imply that a female victim of a child sexual abuse grooming gang was at fault for the abuse she had experienced.
+In January 2015, Starkey, on a television programme, called political journalist Mehdi Hasan "Ahmed" and said that "nothing important" had been written in Arabic for 500 years.
+He also appeared to imply that a female victim of a child sexual abuse grooming gang was at fault for the abuse she had experienced.
+He received a large amount of criticism on Twitter for these comments.

-In November 2015 the University of Cambridge dropped a fundraising video featuring Starkey after a backlash from staff and students.
+In November 2015, the University of Cambridge dropped a fundraising video featuring Starkey after a backlash from staff and students.
 A letter signed by hundreds of students and staff criticised Starkey's involvement in the video due to him "repeatedly making racist statements".

+In May 2023, speaking to GB News, Starkey expressed his belief that prime minister Rishi Sunak was "not fully grounded in" British culture.
+When the host, Andrew Pierce, asked him to clarify Starkey confirmed that he attributed this to Sunak's Hindu religion.
+Starkey later denied his comments were racist, saying he was referring to the prime minister being a "typical international liberal" with no interest in British "values".